Expectations of Parents

 Our league representatives spend a great deal of time year round to administer and organize this league to make it as enjoyable for your child as possible.

-Coaches spent a great deal of time and give of themselves and are not paid for their time.
+Coaches spend a great deal of time, give generously of themselves, and are not paid for their time.
 They are giving of their experience and time – please respect that sacrifice.

 Our league umpires are typically high school and college students - they are not professionals, nor are they perfect.
 They are usually someone who loves the game of baseball or softball.
 They do the best they can so please respect them.

 LEAGUE EXPECTATIONS OF PARENTS: